tweag/asterius/docs/rts-api.md

 ```

 A line-by-line explanation follows:

-* As usual, the first step is calling `hs_init` to initialize the runtime.

 * Assuming we'd like to calculate `fact 5`, we need to build an `Int` object
   which value is `5`.
 We can't directly pass the JavaScript `5`, instead we